 We may earn money or other compensation from the companies or products mentioned in this post.

 Disneyland Resort in Anaheim, California closed on the morning of March 14, 2020 for the longest closure in Disneyland history.
-Keep reading for continued coverage.
+Keep reading for more information about this historic, continued closure.

 Disneyland CLOSED Quick Info